-We face a variety of risks as a result of our business activities, the most significant of which are described below.
+We face a variety of risks as a result of our business activities, as described below.
 Credit risk, market risk and operational risk attract regulatory capital.
 As part of our internal capital adequacy assessment process, we calculate the amount of economic capital from credit, market, operational and business risk to cover risks generated from our business activities taking into account diversification effects across those risk types.
-Furthermore, our economic capital framework implicitly covers additional risks, e.g. reputational risk and refinancing risk, for which no dedicated EC models exist.
+Furthermore, our economic capital framework implicitly covers additional risks, e.g. reputational risk and refinancing risk, for which no dedicated economic capital models exist.
 Liquidity risk is excluded from the economic capital calculation since it is covered separately.
 The risk inventory is updated, regularly at least once a year or at other times if needed, by running a risk identification and materiality assessment process in line with MaRisk.
 In 2014 reputational risk, compliance risk and model risk were newly assessed as material.

 We distinguish between three kinds of credit risk: